December Home Maintenance and Safety Checklist

 1. Inspect the kitchen

-• Check your oven seal for cracks and wear.
+• Inspect the oven seal for cracks or heat leaks.

-• Clean or replace the filter on your range hood.
+• Clean or replace the range hood filter to prevent grease fires.

 Best water leak detector